devops-ontap/cisco-fso-labs/lab-tasks/thousandeyes/te_api/input/README.md

 Recording link: https://cisco.webex.com/cisco/ldr.php?RCID=6c4ca1edec6eafe4f3e88b9e57961a2f

 Understand that the Instructor has already generated an API key from the GUI and entered it into the vault.
+You must logon to the GUI with an account admin to add in other accouns and grant them the account owner rights which will permit them to authenticate via the API.

+After the Instructor Demonstrates and explains this task, please proceed to execute the task yourself.

 To run this task, make sure you are in the input directory:
 $cd cisco-fso-labs/lab-tasks/thousandeyes/te_api/input